 - As a dynamic keynote speaker and trainer, Barbara motivates trauma-informed professionals to manage trauma-related employment stress and build their resilience.

-- Speaker Barbara Rubel provides actionable and doable takeaways for creating a vicarious trauma-informed workplace.
+- Barbara Rubel provides actionable and doable takeaways in her keynotes and trainings for creating a vicarious trauma-informed workplace.

 - Barbara Rubel shares her successful strategies to manage empathic strain, compassion fatigue, burnout, secondary trauma and vicarious trauma through her keynotes and interactive workshops.